-Time is scheduled weekly for teachers to collaborate with grade alike teams, departments and within specialized programs on approaches to improving student achievement in ELA, math and ELD.
+Time is scheduled weekly for teachers to collaborate with grade alike teams, departments and within specialized programs on approaches to improving student achievement.
 Primary focus of collaboration is on learning loss, especially focused on unique populations who are most vulnerable to the impacts of Covid-19.